sgady14/sgady14/README.md

 ## Hi there 👋

+😄 Pronouns: she/her
+🔭 I’m currently working on ways to use computing to teach mathematics

 <!--
 **sgady14/sgady14** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.